mattermost/mattermost-plugin-gitlab/docs/feature-summary.md

 ### Subscribe To/Unsubscribe From a Repository

-Use `/gitlab subscribe owner[/repo] [features]` to subscribe a Mattermost channel to receive posts for new merge requests and/or issues, or other features (as listed above), from a GitLab repository.
+Use `/gitlab subscriptions add owner[/repo] [features]` to subscribe a Mattermost channel to receive posts for new merge requests and/or issues, or other features (as listed above), from a GitLab repository.
 Ensure that the webhook is configured, otherwise this will not work properly.

-Use `/gitlab unsubscribe owner/repo` to unsubscribe from it.
+Use `/gitlab subscriptions delete owner/repo` to unsubscribe from it.

-`/gitlab subscribe list` lists what you have subscribed to.
+`/gitlab subscriptions list` lists what you have subscribed to.

 ### Connect To/Disconnect From GitLab